Adoria298/fez/README.md

 ### For Development

-- see CONTRIBUTING.md for development guidelines.
+- See CONTRIBUTING.md for development guidelines.

+- If you find a bug, please report it on the issue page, note that you believe that you can fix it and follow the named guidelines.

+- If you want to suggest a feature, create an issue describing that feature, and attempt to implement it obeying the named guidelines.

 ## Meta